brandonfeeley/python-codes/README.md

 # python-codes

+LAST UPDATED JULY 1ST

 Learning to use Python with several data tools linked below, for transparency, I like to post where I get my data from and any sources/inspirations.
 Special Thanks to the data analyst group on Discord for all feedback and tips they give me!

-# Where I get my data
+## Where I get my data

 WhoScored.com - Match Data
 WyScout - Football Stats  (Paywall)